Fragmented Syria opposition emboldens Assad

 “The Brotherhood have penetrated the SNC and the Free Syrian Army” made up largely of army defectors, he said.
 “They have taken Islam as their rallying cry and that is why the minorities are frightened.”

-While the opposition may have fatally destabilized the Assad government, it seems unable to overthrow it.
+While the opposition may have fatally destabilised the Assad government, it seems unable to overthrow it.

 “The economy is collapsing.
 The image of Bashar has been destroyed.
 He is seen as a brutal dictator and his legitimacy has gone down the drain”, said Seale.
 But he added: “In the opposition it is chaotic and they are squabbling.
 The problem is everyone wants to be Number One”.